lpsm-dev/docker-crypto-miner/README.md

 ### Unmineable

-The unmineable is a mining pool that enables anyone to become a miner using a personal computer.
+Unmineable is a mining pool that allows anyone to become a miner using a personal computer.

 ### ASIC

-The acronym ASIC describes a series of computer equipment designed from start to finish to deliver maximum performance in cryptocurrency mining tasks.
+The acronym ASIC describes a series of computer devices designed from start to finish to provide maximum performance in cryptocurrency mining tasks.

 ### RandomX

 RandomX is a proof-of-work (PoW) algorithm that is optimized for general-purpose CPUs.
-RandomX uses random code execution (hence the name) together with several memory-hard techniques to minimize the efficiency advantage of specialized hardware.
+RandomX uses random code execution (hence the name) along with various hard memory techniques to minimize the efficiency advantage of specialized hardware.

 ### Mining Rig

 A mining rig is a mining platform.
-The platform could be a dedicated miner where it was purchased, built and operated specifically for mining, or it could be a computer that meets other needs, such as a gaming system, and is used to mine only on a part-time.
+The rig can be a dedicated miner, where it has been bought, built and operated specifically for mining, or it can be a computer that fulfills other needs, such as a gaming system, and is used to mine only part-time.

 ### CPU Limit

-The cpulimit is a tool that allow us to limit CPU usage per process.
-It gives us some ways to identify the desired process, either by process name, PID or executable path.
-It's useful for controlling batch jobs when you don't want them eat too many CPU cycles.
-The purpose is to prevent a process from running for more than a specified proportion of time.
-In addition, it's also able to adapt to the overall system load dynamically and quickly.
+Cpulimit is a tool that allows us to limit CPU usage by process.
+It gives us a few ways to identify the desired process, either by process name, PID or executable path.
+It's useful for controlling batch tasks when you don't want them to consume too many CPU cycles.
+The aim is to prevent a process from running for more than a certain amount of time.
+It is also able to adapt to the overall system load dynamically and quickly.

 ### Security